 The 20th Century: 1970 to 1979

-Audrey Booth, RN became a leader in the North Carolina Regional Medical Program, a statewide educational project that helped legitimized the Nurse Practitioner (NP) role statewide and provided funding for several NP training programs in rural areas of the state.
+Audrey Booth, RN became a leader in the North Carolina Regional Medical Program, a statewide educational project that helped legitimize the Nurse Practitioner (NP) role statewide and provided funding for several NP training programs in rural areas of the state.
 Booth would later become a Chair of the NC Board of Nursing and Associate Dean of the UNC Chapel Hill School of Nursing.

 The first class of seven Family Nurse Practitioner students begin studying at UNC-Chapel Hill in September, 1970.
 Dean Lucy Connant of the School of Nursing, Dean Issac Taylor of the School of Medicine and Mrs. Margaret Dolan, Chair of the Department of Public Health Nursing in the School of Public Health were instrumental in establishing the program.
-Chancellor Ferebee Taylor worked with the state legislature to secure continued funding for the proram.
+Chancellor Ferebee Taylor worked with the state legislature to secure continued funding for the program.

 The first pilot class of Family Nurse Practitioners graduate from UNC-Chapel Hill.
 This is the 3rd FNP program in the country.
 (See "New nurse training program fills doctor gap" April, 1972 Health Buletin page 6-7).
 Here is a newspaper article about Mrs. Sandra Hogan, one member of the first class.